microchipgnu/ethglobal-trifecta-hackathon/README.md

    Edit `.env` with your settings.
 Key variables include:
    - ETHEREUM_PRIVATE_KEY: For blockchain integration (e.g., AI actions or payments).
    - STREAM_KEY: Authenticates the RTMP stream.
+   - REDIS_PASSWORD: Password for Redis (optional, leave empty for no authentication).
    - (Add others as needed based on your setup.)

    Generate an Ethereum address and private key: